OUR COLLECTION — AFRICA — SOUTH AFRICA 20. ZULU BEADED DOLL NATIVITY

 “A Zulu family thanks you for purchasing this Nativity set, which will help them enjoy a better Christmas this year, and hope that you will enjoy their handwork for many years to come.”

-This set also features giraffes (12 inches tall), elephants, zebras, many wise men, village women, matrons, village children, and angels.
 The beaded Zulu animals are made by illiterate, HIV-positive Zulu women in KwaZulu-Natal, South Africa.
 Rural areas of South Africa such as KwaZulu-Natal have the highest incidence of HIV/AIDS.
 The animals are hand-carved from hard wood and then covered in a very complex web of beads (strung on thread) in traditional Ndebele designs.
 The income from the animals helps these women care for their children and afford medical care to deal with their debilitating disease.

-The insert reads, “Missionaries of various denominations arrived in Zululand during the early days of white settlement, introducing Christianity to the Zulu people.
+A card included with the original Holy Family reads, “Missionaries of various denominations arrived in Zululand during the early days of white settlement, introducing Christianity to the Zulu people.
 Today, amongst other popular religious denominations in Zululand, is the Zionist Church, which is a separatist church that blends traditional African and Christian beliefs and rituals, producing a new religious form adapted to African needs.

 “Many small self-help projects have developed in recent years in order to uplift the Zulu women and help to supplement their incomes, whilst they are able to remain at home, continuing to tend their children as well as household and traditional chores.